jtsaito/mavis/README.md

 Required modules
 ----------------
-We require some global packages as tools to be installed as well as some packages for the source locally.
+We require some global packages as tools and some local dependencies.

 ###Global Coffee Script compilation, etc.###
 ```bash